Earth Science for Educators: Montana Field Experience

 As part of the course work, students will assemble a mineral and rock collection for use in their future classroom.
 In addition, daily annotated sketches of outcrops and geological structures may be required.
 These projects will be viewed and graded at the end of the course.

 The course is taught by professors from the Geology, Geography, and Environmental Sciences department at Calvin.
-Ken Bergwerff is the primary instructor for the course while Dr. Gerry Van Kooten and Dr. Ralph Stearley are the primary instructors for the Big Sky course.
+Ken Bergwerff is the primary instructor for the course while Dr. Sparks is the primary instructor for the Big Sky course.
 Both courses will run most field trips simultaneously.
-Professor Bergwerff can be reached at email@example.com and Professor Stearley at firstname.lastname@example.org and Professor Van Kooten can be reached at email@example.com.
+Professor Bergwerff can be reached at email@example.com and Professor Sparks can be reached at firstname.lastname@example.org.

 Tuition and fees